 d.
-Manner in which the program will be delivered, including program location (if offered outside of the main campus), course scheduling, and the use of technology (for both on-campus and off-campus delivery).
+Manner in which the program will be delivered, including program location (if offered outside of the main campus), course scheduling, and the use of technology (for both on-campus and off-campus delivery):

 The Master in OAEL will incorporate a cohort model with a new cohort starting every Fall quarter and progressing through the academic program together.
-The cohort model fits perfectly with the expedition mindset where teams engage in tight knit learning communities of 10-12 students, encouraging members to think deeply, actively participate, and work collaboratively towards a common goal.
-The cohort model in higher education is increasingly popular and the benefits are enumerable, particularly in the outdoor adventure realm.
-Cohorts are inherently student-centered, designed to elicit collaboration where each cohort member acts as the leader and learner; and is encouraged to support everyone's contribution to the group.
+The cohort model fits perfectly with the expedition mindset where teams engage in tightly-knit learning communities of 10-12 students, encouraging members to think deeply, participate actively, and work collaboratively towards a common goal.
+The cohort model in higher education is increasingly popular and the benefits are innumerable, particularly in the outdoor adventure realm.
+Cohorts are inherently student-centered, and designed to elicit collaboration, as each cohort member acts as the leader and learner; and students are encouraged to support everyone's contribution to the group.
 Members build strong bonds through shared learning experiences, reflective in-depth group discussions, and an intense and demanding extended international expedition.

-These cohort members can build professional relationships extending well beyond the classroom and graduate experience, helping students' career development and professional advancement.
+Cohort members also build professional relationships extending well beyond the classroom and graduate experience, helping students' career development and professional advancement.
 The cohort model enables more efficient administration, with non-competitive course enrollment, helping administrators predict revenue sources and expenditures.

-OAEL courses will be offered on SOU's main campus, off-campus, nationally and internationally.
-The course of study will consist of five consecutive quarters, starting in the Fall and ending the following Fall, and will include the summer quarter.
-Fall quarter will include a comprehensive self-assessment course, a graduate level research methodology course and adventure leadership course.
-Winter quarter will include 2 more theoretical courses focusing on adventure programing and risk management.
+MOAEL courses will be offered on SOU's main campus, off-campus, nationally and internationally.
+The course of study will consist of five consecutive quarters, starting in the fall and ending the following fall, and including the summer quarter.
+Fall quarter will include a comprehensive self-assessment course, a graduate level research methodology course, and an adventure leadership course.
+Winter quarter will include two more theoretical courses, focusing on adventure programing and risk management.
 During the winter, students will apply course content to planning the intensive spring undergraduate course and planning their summer international program.
 Spring quarter will involve helping to guide and teach undergraduate OAL students during the intensive spring quarter.
-Summer quarter will include the 5-week international expedition.
-The second fall quarter will culminate with an entire quarter of reflection, including a final thesis that will involve a public presentation that reflects their graduate experience.
+Summer quarter will include a five-week international expedition.

+The second fall quarter will comprise reflection, including a final thesis that will involve a public presentation that synthesizes students' graduate study experience.
+Students will also take six to twelve elective graduate courses during both fall quarters and the winter quarter.
 The program will incorporate technology, utilizing Moodle, and developing online content for professional web sites.

 e.
-Adequacy and quality of faculty delivering the program.
+Adequacy and quality of faculty delivering the program

-The core faculty for the Outdoor Adventure Leadership degree are Senior Instructor Adam Elson, Senior Instructor Erik Sol, Assistant Professor Chad Thatcher and Professor Jamie Vener.
-In terms of quality, the faculty in the OAL are particularly strong, including numerous years as guides, teaching technical and interpersonal skills, and have substantial experience leading international expeditions.
-Our faculty have multiple international and national certification in various fields such as Wilderness and Remote First Aid (American Red Cross[ARC]), Avalanche I (American Institute for Avalanche Research & Education[AIARE]), Ski/Snowboard Instructor (Professional Ski Instructors of America[PSIA]/American Association for Snowboard Instructors[AASI]), Swiftwater Rescue Technician I (Rescue 3 International), Technical Rope Rescue: Technician Level (Rescue 3 International), Swiftwater Rescue Technician Advanced (Rescue 3 International), Open Water Diver (SCUBA Educators International[SEI]/Confédération Mondiale des Activités Subaquatiques[CMAS]), Advanced Open Water Diver (SEI/CMAS), Dive Rescue and Accident Management (SEI/CMAS), Divemaster (SEI/CMAS), Open Water SCUBA Instructor (SEI/CMAS), Open Water SCUBA Instructor Trainer (SEI/CMAS) Whitewater Kayaker Level 1-4 (American Canoe Association[ACA]), Leave No Trace (Center for Outdoor Ethics), and Leave No Trace Instructor (COE).
+Core faculty for the Outdoor Adventure Leadership degree are: Senior Instructor Adam Elson, Senior Instructor Erik Sol, Assistant Professor Chad Thatcher, and Professor Jamie Vener.

+In terms of quality, the faculty in the OAL are particularly strong, with numerous years as guides, experience teaching technical and interpersonal skills, and substantial experience leading international expeditions.
+Our faculty have multiple international and national certification in various fields such as

+Wilderness and Remote First Aid (American Red Cross[ARC]), Avalanche I (American Institute for Avalanche Research & Education[AIARE]), Ski/Snowboard Instructor (Professional Ski Instructors of America[PSIA]/American Association for Snowboard Instructors[AASI]), Swiftwater Rescue Technician I (Rescue 3 International), Technical Rope Rescue: Technician Level (Rescue 3 International), Swiftwater Rescue Technician Advanced (Rescue 3 International), Open Water Diver (SCUBA Educators International[SEI]/Confédération Mondiale des Activités Subaquatiques[CMAS]), Advanced Open Water Diver (SEI/CMAS), Dive Rescue and Accident Management (SEI/CMAS), Divemaster (SEI/CMAS), Open Water SCUBA Instructor (SEI/CMAS), Open Water SCUBA Instructor Trainer (SEI/CMAS) Whitewater Kayaker Level 1-4 (American Canoe Association[ACA]), Leave No Trace (Center for Outdoor Ethics), and Leave No Trace Instructor (COE).